mdbtxt1

 (gravity-electric force strength ratio)

 Ratio between the strength of the gravitational and electric attraction of a proton and an electron.
-Using CODATA 2014 values50 and given
+Using the following symbols for CODATA 2022 recommended values50:

 e is the fundamental charge, approx. 1.602×10-19 C